Los Angeles Guinea Pig Rescue

 I would like to pick my guinea pigs up early.
 Is this okay?

 Yes!
 We are always able to accommodate early pickups.
 However, if your guinea pig was scheduled for a bath, please let us know that you are coming early.
-We do the baths the day before/morning of scheduled pickup.
+We typically do the baths the day before/morning of scheduled pickup.
 If you pick up early without notice, or give us a short notice, we may not be able to get to the bath.
 (We of course will never charge for a bath service if it is not performed.)

 Your website says you are closed Sundays and holidays.
 Will someone be there to take care of the guinea pigs?